(This post may contain affiliate links, for which we earn a small commission at no additional expense to you. You can read our affiliate policy here.)

 So, a day trip it would be!

 Once we decided on a day-trip, I started doing some research.
 Our hostel ran tours, but I didn’t think our kids could keep up with a bunch of 20-somethings.
 (Although I think I probably either underestimate my kids, or over-estimate some other travelers!).
 I deliberated and agonized over what we should do.
-There’s so many options, but not many, all at the same time.
+There’s so many options for visiting the Great Wall, but not many, all at the same time.

 I narrowed it down to Gubeiku and Jinshanling.
 Gubeiku is wild and Jinshanling is restored.
 If we did the 6+hr walk between the two, we’d get a bit of both.
 And, in a 6 hr walk, we’d surely end up with a bit of time on the wall to ourselves.
 I didn’t want to end up lost somewhere between the two sections, so decided to look for a tour company.
 I found one on trip advisor that looked good, and contacted them.
-As it turns out, Jinshanling is currently closed.
+As it turns out, Jinshanling was closed.
 Of course!!
-They suggested Huanghuacheng as an alternative.
-I figured, they’re the experts, so we took their advice and booked.
+Leo (the guide I choose) suggested Huanghuacheng as an alternative.
+I figured, he’s the expert, so we took his advice and booked.

 I’m SO glad we did!